discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 * Use <Skill name="Shackling wave"/> to deplete your energy.
 * Change to <Skill name="Legendary Renegade Stance"/>, this will grant you extra energy from the trit <Trait name="Charged Mists"/>.
 * Cast <Skill name="Soulcleaves Summit"/>, <Skill name="Citadel Bombardment"/>, <Skill name="Heroic Command"/>, and <Skill name="Icerazors Ire"/>.
-* Use <Skill name="Precision strike"/> and <Skill name="Shackling Wave"/> off cooldown until the encounter is finished.
+* Use <Skill name="Chilling Isolation"/> and <Skill name="Shackling Wave"/> off cooldown until the encounter is finished.

 ---